mikesmallhelp/wacat/README.md

 Please test only your own web application or have a permit for testing someone else's application.
 Testing someone else's application's vulnerabilites without permit could be illegal.

-Application is designed not go outside of the host you are testing.
+Application is designed not to go outside of the host you are testing.
 But as this is my hobby project everything is possible and it's good to follow what the wacat application is doing and use ctrl + c if it goes to wrong page.
 Please also note that if your application uses authentication and your wacat authentication configuration is not correct or wacat is not working for your case, then your account could be locked or something like that.
 Also wacat could mess your applications's database etc. So it's good to test only in the test environment.

 ## Installation